 All staff consistently model mutual respect in their dealings with children and parents/carers.

-We fundraise for charities e.g. Red Nose Day, Shoebox Appeal, Children in Need.
+We fundraise for charities e.g. Red Nose Day, WE Walk for Water, Children in Need.

 The school takes part in Rights Respecting Initiatives.